adamsilver/mff/index.md

 Oh, gee, you don't know what a fieldset is?
 You think your a professional designer?
 Well, guess what motherfucker, you're obviously seriously lacking.
 Go and work in McDonalds.

-## It's fucking lightweight

-This form weighs in at a matter of bytes, you dumb fuck.
-You didn't need some special library or framework to make the controls look exactly the same on different devices you ignorant fuck.

-Your users don't give a fucking shit.

-This entire page weighs less than the gradient-meshed facebook logo on your fucking Wordpress site.
-Did you seriously load 100kb of jQuery UI just so you could animate the fucking background color of a div?
-You loaded all 7 fontfaces of a shitty webfont just so you could say "Hi." at 100px height at the beginning of your site?
-You piece of shit.

-## It's responsive/cross-browser

-This form, with nothing but HTML, works fucking every where you dumbass.
-You thought you needed some library wizard shit.
-No.

-You dumbass.
-You thought you needed media queries to be responsive, but no. Responsive means that it responds to whatever motherfucking screensize it's viewed on.
-This site doesn't care if you're on an iMac or a motherfucking Tamagotchi.
+## It uses placeholders, where possible

+Just because you got a boner, when the placeholder came out, doesn't mean you can stop using labels.
+This form uses them as additional bonus prompts, and it works perfectly in newer browsers and degrades perfectly in shitter browsers.
+You know, that's what the web is, dumbass.

 ## It fucking works

 Look at this shit.
 You can enter information and submit the fucker, that is if you're able to type, motherfucker.

-It makes sense, you can understand what you need to type.

-It's using HTML5 inputs and placeholders as a bonus, so if you do actually use a modern browser it works a bit better, without destroying the experience for older browsers, you ignorant fuck.
+It's using HTML5 inputs and placeholders as a bonus, so if you do actually use a modern browser it works a bit better, without destroying the experience for older browsers, dumbass.

 You didn't need to fix anything, it wasn't broken to start with.